solana-foundation/developer-content/docs/core/pda.md

 ```

 The seeds used to derive the PDA include the hardcoded string `data` and the
-address of the `user` account provided to the instruction.
+address of the `user` account provided in the instruction.
 The Anchor framework
 automatically derives the canonical `bump` seed.

 ```rust /data/ /user.key()/ /bump/